ecomed-tech/bypassnro/README.md

-# Chris Titus Tech's Bypass NRO on STEROIDS!?!?!?
+#  Bypass NRO on STEROIDS!?!?!?

 From the OOBE Screen press Shift + F10